 Where do I even start?
 This month has been full of events that not so many of us could predict.
 Overwhelming news about global pandemic (COVID-19) and, as a result, a need for self-isolation strongly impacted our lives, and of course mental health.
-Not going to lie, as an introvert I am used to social distancing, and it was not the hardest part for me, when it came down to the virus, but of course uncertainty, paranoia and inability to go out and do things that became an essential part of my daily routine had a toll on me just like, I am sure, on everyone else out there.
+Not going to lie, as an introvert I am used to "social distancing", and it was not the hardest part for me, when it came down to the virus, but of course uncertainty, paranoia (health anxiety) and inability to go out and do things that became an essential part of my daily routine had a toll on me just like, I am sure, on everyone else out there.

-If you have been following my blog for some time, you probably know that I set a few goals in the beginning of 2020 and was putting a lot of effort in January-February to do everything possible in order to successfully achieve monthly tasks which in turn are planned to lead me to achieving my goals by the end of the year.
+If you have been following my blog for some time, you probably know that I set a few goals in the beginning of 2020 and was putting a lot of effort in January-February to do everything possible in order to successfully achieve monthly tasks which in turn were planned to lead me to achieving my goals by the end of the year.
 Well, little did I know, that COVID-19 had different plans for me.